lajulajay/AnomalyDetection/README.md

 employing time series decomposition and using robust statistical metrics, viz., median together with ESD.
-In addition, for long time series (say, 6 months of minutely data), the algorithm employs piecewise approximation - this is rooted to the fact that trend extraction in the presence of anomalies in non-trivial - for anomaly detection.
+In addition, for long time series (say, 6 months of minutely data), the algorithm employs piecewise approximation - this is rooted in the fact that trend extraction in the presence of anomalies is non-trivial - for anomaly detection.

 Besides time series, the package can also be used to detect anomalies in a